 (ACC email login required)

-Step 1: Complete a Criminal History Background Check
+- Step 1: Complete a Criminal History Background Check

-Step 3: Interview for a Position
+- Step 3: Interview for a Position

 NOTE: You are expected to remain in your position for one full semester.
 If you must resign before the semester ends, notify your supervisor and the Financial Aid Office as soon as possible.

-Step 4: Submit Employment Paperwork
+- Step 4: Submit Employment Paperwork

-Step 5: Start Working
+- Step 5: Start Working

 ACC offers a variety of on-campus and off-campus positions that pay between $15.00 - $15.50 per hour.
 While each position has different job duties, they each require the following required skills:

-Example Off-Campus Positions: America Reads and America Counts are programs that provides reading and mathematics tutorial services to elementary school children at various school sites.
+Example Off-Campus Positions: America Reads and America Counts are programs that provide reading and mathematics tutorial services to elementary school children at various school sites.
 You must have college proficiency in reading and writing or mathematics to participate in this program.
 Positions are off-campus, and personal transportation required.